Jack1021ohoh/Plant_Disease_Project/README.md

 ---
 ### Description
-This is the final project for the Advanced Data Science with IBM.
-I used PyTorch to build vision transformer models for plant disease detection.
+This is the final project for the Advanced Data Science with IBM course.
+I utilized PyTorch to build Vision Transformer models for detecting plant diseases.
+The project focused on applying advanced deep learning techniques to improve the accuracy and efficiency of disease identification in plants.

 ---
 ### Built With